 A lot of ideas came out of this search, including the “Golden Ratio” and the concept that a beautiful face is composed of perfectly symmetrical thirds.
 But the Greeks also loved the unibrow!
 (Maybe because of its symmetry?)

 Ancient Greek art portrays women with thick, Frida Kahlo-style brows, and the Greeks even tried to cultivate the look, using dark pigment to draw one in when it wasn’t naturally occurring.

 In Medieval Japan, it was all high eyebrows and black teeth.

-The Greeks weren’t the only ones obsessed with eyebrows—in medieval Japan, women would shave off their real eyebrows and draw fake ones in their place, several inches higher on the forehead, just an inch or two below the hairline!
+The Greeks weren’t the only ones obsessed with eyebrows—in medieval Japan, women would shave off their real eyebrows and draw fake ones in their place, much higher on the forehead—just slightly below the hairline!

 So for contrast, the most beautiful women painted their teeth black!

 Throughout most of history, curvy has been considered the “ideal.”

 In societies all over the world, beauty standards have often been connected with class and wealth.